3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ## Program Time

-There are mainly 3 time periods of a compiled program:
+There are 3 main time periods of a compiled program:

 - Compile time

   During compilation.
-Compiler catches syntax errors and other compile time errors here.
+The compiler catches syntax errors and other compile-time errors here.
 If there is an error, the program will not be built.

 - Link time

   The compiler links different bits of compiled code after compilation.
 In future compilations, the compiler will only compile changed files and run the linker again.
-Linking error may occur if references to objects are not found, or when compiling for embedded systems, memory allocations exceeded maximum memory allowance.
+Linking error may occur if references to objects are not found, or when compiling for embedded systems, memory allocations exceed maximum memory allowance.

 - Runtime

   This is when the program is running.
 Unless the program is in **debug mode**, errors here may result in the program crashing without any messages.
-During debugging, fatal runtime errors will trigger a **breakpoint** and an error message and the erroneous line is displayed.
+During debugging, fatal runtime errors will trigger a **breakpoint** and an error message, and the erroneous line is displayed.

 ## What should I do if I get stuck while programming?